+She came to UGA from Brigham Young University, where she taught banking regulation, property and administrative law.
+During her time there, she was named the 1L Professor of the Year by the Student Bar Association.
 Previously, Baradaran was an Academic Research Fellow at the New York University School of Law and practiced law in the financial institutions group at Davis, Polk & Wardwell in New York City.

 She earned her bachelor's degree cum laude from Brigham Young University and her law degree cum laude from NYU, where she served as a member of the New York University Law Review.

-Banking and the Social Contract, Notre Dame L. Rev. (forthcoming 2013).
+Banking and the Social Contract, 89 Notre Dame L. Rev. 1283 (2014).

 How the Poor Got Cut Out of Banking, 62 Emory L.J.
 483 (2013).

 Reconsidering the Separation of Banking and Commerce, 80 Geo.
 Wash.
-L. Rev. 85 (2012).
+L. Rev. 385 (2012).

-The ILC and the Reconstruction of U.S. Banking, 62 SMU L. Rev. 1143 (2010).
+The ILC and the Reconstruction of U.S. Banking, 63 SMU L. Rev. 1143 (2010).